Field Note 02

 Conduit Reading

 In canon terms, signal is not a lab measurement.
 It is the residue left when a place causes attention to reorganize itself.
-Static, dream pressure, memory drift, and slight mood displacement are best framed here as readings rather than claims.
+Static, heightened awareness, memory drift, and slight mood displacement are best framed here as readings rather than claims.

 That distinction keeps the note in bounds.
 The facts describe where you are and what conditions tend to shape perception.
 The reading interprets why those conditions feel like low-level system output instead of generic travel fatigue.